-Perhaps you've heard legends of those who meal prep for the week, but haven't gotten into the habit yourself.
+Perhaps you've heard legends of those who meal prep for the entire week on Sundays, but you haven't gotten into the habit yourself.
 Fear not!
 Meal prep can be as simple as chopping up veggies for that crockpot recipe you're going to make mid-week or setting up your snacks so that they're ready to grab and go.

 Studies show that eating slower and more mindfully may help you lose weight, since you tend to feel less hungry after sitting down and savoring a meal versus scarfing it down while distracted.